qusaismael/barik/README.md

 <div style="height: 8px;"></div>

 **barik** is a lightweight macOS menu bar replacement.
-It works with [**yabai**](https://github.com/koekeishiya/yabai) and displays the currently selected space in a sleek, macOS-style panel with animations.
+Powered by [**yabai**](https://github.com/koekeishiya/yabai) and displays the currently selected space in a sleek, macOS-style panel with animations.
 Now you know which number to press to switch to the desired space!

 <br>